 Common Core Courses (CC)

 TECH 101 Introduction to Computers

 MGTM 110 Business Communications

 INST 201 Introduction to Information Systems

 MGMT 201 Principles of Management

 MGMT 203 Principles of Project Management OR

 MGMT 306 Small Business Management

 TECH 301 Technology Management

 RESH 401 Research Methods

-Program Co ore (PC) Courses
+Program Core (PC) Courses

-MATH 201 Discrete Mathematics
+CMSC 200 Discrete Mathematics

 CMSC 201 Design and Analysis of Algorithms

 INST 202 Data Communications and Networking

 TECH 203 Network Management and Infrastructure

 INST 301 Computer Hardware and Software

 INST 302 Computer Server Environment

 INST 401 Business Intelligence

 CMSC 301 Introduction to Programming Logics

 CMSC 302 Operating Systems

 CMSC 303 JAVA Programming OR

 CMSC 304 Software Engineering

-Occupational Associate's Degree in Supervision and Project Management (OA-SPM)
+Associate's Degree in Supervision and Project Management (AD-SPM)

-The intent of the Occupational Associate's Degree in Supervision and Project Management program (OA-SPM) is to prepare students with the knowledge of technical concepts and regulations, and applications for supervising skilled technicians and operations.
+The intent of the Associate's Degree in Supervision and Project Management program (AD-SPM) is to prepare students with the knowledge of technical concepts and regulations, and applications for supervising skilled technicians and operations.
 Entry-level project managers who are able to assess, plan, trouble-shoot, and oversee technical projects and work sites.
 Specialists, who have essential knowledge of field operations, and the competencies required to transition to first-line supervisory and entry-level management positions within a range of skilled-trades environments.

 Graduates from the program will have the tools to transition from technician to front-line supervisor and/or entry-level manager of field operations.
 Supervisors with the competencies to lead skilled-trades crews within technology fields.
-The main objective of the OA-SPM program is career preparation.
+The main objective of the AD-SPM program is career preparation with a focus in technical and interpersonal skills grounded by general education attributes.

-OA-SPM Program Objectives
+AD-SPM Program Objectives

-Specifically, the courses in the OA-SPM curriculum measure a student's ability to:
+Specifically, the courses in the AD-SPM curriculum measure a student's ability to:

 - Apply technical experience while matriculating to a supervisory/entry-level management position, which is demonstrated by successful completion of the projects required in the core courses; - 2.
-Create strategies for an improved work force and performance while focusing on leading skilled-trades crews in field operations, which is demonstrated by successfully mastering the competencies in the lab components of the core and elective courses; - Evaluate ways to improve industry-specific operational processes, which is demonstrated by successful completion of the core and elective course deliverables; and - Consider the positive impact on communities when all citizens are given opportunities to succeed, which are demonstrated by successful completion of the required general education courses.
+Create strategies for an improved work force and performance while focusing on leading skilled-trades crews in field operations, which is demonstrated by successfully mastering the competencies in the lab components of the core and elective courses; - Evaluate ways to improve industry-specific operational processes, which is demonstrated by successful completion of the core and elective course deliverables; and - 4.
+Consider the positive impact on communities when all citizens are given opportunities to succeed, which are demonstrated by successful completion of the required general education courses.

-An occupational associate's degree at UoNA can be earned by completing the minimum course requirements of 90 credit hours.
-To qualify for the OA-SPM degree, students must meet all credit requirements as described below:
+An associate's degree at UoNA can be earned by completing the minimum course requirements of 90 quarter-hour credits.
+To qualify for graduation, students must meet all credit requirements as described below:

-- 1. Students enrolled in any undergraduate program must earn a Cumulative Grade Point Average (CGPA) of at least 2.0 (C), out of 4.0, and a minimum letter grade of not less than D in all courses to graduate. - 2.
+- 1. Students enrolled in an associate's degree program must earn a Cumulative Grade Point Average (CGPA) of at least 2.0 (C), out of 4.0, and a minimum letter grade of not less than D in all courses to graduate. - 2.
 The student must have completed a minimum of 90 quarter-hour credits.
 The required distribution of these credit hours is charted by category in the program curriculum. - 3.
-The maximum number of credit hours permitted for the completion of any occupational associate's degree program is 135 quarter-hour credits. - 4.
-Occupational associate's degree students may transfer up to 70% (63 quarter-hour college credits) earned at other accredited institutions.
+The maximum number of credit hours permitted for the completion of an associate's degree program is 135 quarter-hour credits. - 4.
+Associate's degree students may transfer up to 70% (63 quarter-hour college credits) earned at other accredited institutions.